Gladius33/enigma-node-registry/docs/design.md

 # Design

-The registry focuses solely on directory and presence concerns.
-It is not an offline message relay and not an SFU.
-Relay and media duties stay in dedicated services so that this service can remain minimal, auditable, and bandwidth-light.
+The registry only handles directory and presence concerns.
+Identities are exchanged inside encrypted envelopes keyed by rotating X25519 keys and a server-side pepper to resist scraping and replay.
+Plain identities are never returned on the wire.

-## Resolve semantics
+## Security controls
-Resolution returns `200` with an optional identity instead of `404` vs `200` to limit user enumeration surface.
-Clients interpret the optional field to determine availability.
+- TLS via rustls for production, with optional mTLS when compiled with the `mtls` feature and configured with a client CA.
+- Per-IP rate limiting with endpoint-specific buckets and optional proof-of-work on `resolve` and `check_user`.
+- Blind indexes derived from the pepper and handle keep the persistence layer hardened against offline enumeration.

-## Store and TTL
+## Storage and TTL
-An in-memory store holds identities, presences, and node lists.
-Presences are purged on a timer based on configured TTL.
-Validation is enforced using `enigma-node-types` to ensure JSON strictness and consistent hashing for `UserId`.
+The `persistence` feature enables sled-backed storage; otherwise a volatile in-memory store is used.
+Presences are purged on an interval defined in config to enforce a bounded TTL.

 ## Node sync
-Sync merges incoming identities without overwriting existing entries, supporting decentralized sharing of known peers while capping memory usage through configured maximum node count.
+Sync merges new identities without overwriting existing ones and is guarded by `allow_sync` so operators can disable it unless explicitly trusted.